TK - Kindergarten - Young 1st Grade

 Many students in our program enjoy rich and engaging extra-curricular activities or value time with family.
 Therefore, our align our home study curriculum to meet the work-life balance our families desire.

 We implement a multi-sensory, Orton Gillingham aligned curriculum for teaching targeted reading skills such as phonemic awareness, phonics (sounds), sight words, fluency, comprehension, vocabulary, penmanship, and spelling.
 Our teachers are all trained in the Orton Gillingham approach.
+This program is exceptional for new readers!

 Using and interactive, multi-sensory approach, this program introduces phonemic awareness, phonemes (sounds), letter formation, sight words, vocabulary, fluency, and comprehension in a systematic method to ensure students receive the critical foundations of reading and writing.
 This program begins with letters and sounds, then progresses through CVC words (cat, met), CVCE (bake), long vowels, vowel teams, complex sounds, etc. Students will be assessed at the beginning of the year to ensure they are placed in the level that best suits their needs.